mkzeender/future-tstrings/README.md

 A backport of tstrings to python<3.14

-Also serves as a backport of full-syntax fstrings (PEP 701) to python <3.12
+Also serves as a backport of full-syntax fstrings (PEP701-style) to python <3.12.

+This api may be unstable until the release of python 3.14 to ensure it is fully compatible.

 ## Installation